abinit/abinit/doc/tutorial/eph4isotc.md

 three (mutually exclusive) input variables: [[eph_fermie]], [[eph_extrael]] and [[eph_doping]].

-The $\kk$-mesh is defined by the input variables [[ngkpt]], [[nshiftk]] and [[shiftk]] Note, that the $\kk$-sampling  must correspond to the mesh used to generated the input WFK file.
+The $\kk$-mesh is defined by the input variables [[ngkpt]], [[nshiftk]] and [[shiftk]] that **must coincide** with the ones used to generate the input WFK file.
 Convergence studies are performed by generating different WFK files on $\kk$-meshes of increasing density.
-The sum over bands can be limited to states within an energy window around the Fermi level specified via [[eph_fsewin]].
+The sum over bands can be limited to states within an energy window of thickness [[eph_fsewin]]. around the Fermi level.

 The code computes $\gamma_{\qq\nu}$ for each $\qq$-point in the IBZ associated to an arbitrary $\qq$-mesh specified by the user.
 By default, the EPH code uses the [[ddb_ngqpt]] $\qq$-mesh corresponding to the input DDB file that is assumed to be equal to the one used to generate the DVDB file.
-In this case, all the DFPT scattering potentials are available and no interpolation in $qq$-space in required.
+In this case, all the DFPT scattering potentials are available and no interpolation in $\qq$-space in required.
-To increase the $qq$-sampling, one simply specifies [[eph_ngqpt_fine]] in the input file.
+To increase the $\qq$-sampling, one simply specifies [[eph_ngqpt_fine]] in the input file.
 In this case, the code employs the Fourier interpolation to obtain the scattering potentials.

-Once the phonon linewidths $\gamma_{\qq\nu}$ are known for all the $\qq$-points the IBZ, EPH computes the Eliashberg function defined by:
+Once the phonon linewidths $\gamma_{\qq\nu}$ are known for all the $\qq$-points the IBZ, the code computes the Eliashberg function defined by:

 $$
 \alpha^2F(\ww) = -\dfrac{1}{N_F} \sum_{\qq\nu} \dfrac{\gamma_{\qq\nu}}{\ww_{\qq\nu}} \delta(\ww - \ww_{\qq \nu})